This Amtrak Adirondack blog post was last updated in June 2020.

 - Car – If you’re traveling with others, carpooling to/from Montreal is the most affordable option – even more so if one of you actually owns a car and you don’t have to rent.

 - Train – If you’ve got more time than money, or if you’re a solo traveler, taking the Amtrak Adirondack train to Montreal is your best option.

 As usual, I proudly fell into the latter category.
 With two weeks to kill before starting a new job and aiming to not further deplete my savings, I wanted to take an affordable trip to Montreal at the last minute.

-Enter the Adirondack Train!
+Enter the Amtrak Adirondack Train to Montreal.

-Aside from the lofty claim of it being one of the most scenic rides in America, there is little information out there about what this Amtrak train ride is actually like.
+Aside from the lofty claim of it being one of the most scenic rides in America, there is little information out there about what this Adirondack Amtrak train ride is actually like.
 Is it REALLY 11 hours long?
 Will I get a stamp to add to my passport?
 What’s the outlet situation like?
 You know, essential pieces of information for any frugal frolicker.